salesforcecli/plugin-packaging/messages/package_convert.md

 creates a second-generation package version from a first-generation package

-# cliLongDescription

-Creates a second-generation package in the Dev Hub from a first-generation package in the Dev Hub org.

-# help

 The package convert creates a new package in the Dev Hub if one does not already exist for the specified first-generation package.

 It then creates a new package version in the Dev Hub with contents based on the specified first-generation package.